 Throughout the afternoon I fought off the pull of Kenny’s Bar and I tried to recall Pong ever giving me a glass I hadn’t seen her pour from a bottle.
 I didn’t have enough fingers to count the times, but I was stronger than Pong.
 This was not love and I boarded the train for Chiang Mai, as the sun set over Bangkok.

 I stayed at a cheap bungalow within the city walls.
 The room cost less than $5/night.
-The mosquitoes were free.
 I rented a motor scooter and drove to the temples by day and the bars by night.
-The lighter-skinned girls of Chiang Mai were a little more money-hungry than the Patpong girls.
+The lighter-skinned girls of Chiang Mai were more money-hungry than the Patpong girls.
 Their avarice might have been due to their taller height.
 I doubted it and avoided the beer bars.
-I had been warned not to fall in love by too many people to falter now.

 An Australian motor trekker at Night Market had been living in Chiang Mai since 1981.
 Jim knew the roads north of the city well.
 “This time of year the dope fields are dust ankle-deep.
 Very few people have driven through the tribal villages; Akhas, Yai, Karens, Hmong, KMT refugees growing opium for outlaw warlords.
 Great stuff and nothing like smoking opium by the fire, especially at this one hotel in Doi Mai Salong."

-The prospects of ‘Chasing the Dragon’ sold the trip and I rented a crapped-out dirt bike.
-250cc.
-Chiang Dao was my address for three weeks.
+Nothing helped bring on amnesia like ‘Chasing the Dragon’ sold the trip and I rented a crapped-out 250 cc dirt bike.
+Chiang Dao was my address for a week.
 I typed over a hundred pages of NORTH NORTH HOLLYWOOD and then spent three days climbing the steep trail to the craggy peak.
 The view from atop the limestone peak matched Bill’s description of his movie location.
 The jungle stretched through the haze to the broken peaks of Burma and Laos.
 I sent Bill a postcard, thanking him for his suggestion.

 Burma lay 50 miles to the north.
 I plotted out a trip to the Golden Triangle.
 The bungalow owners said they would watch my stuff while I was gone.
 My typewriter too and I woke before the dawn, ready for the road